pavlomarii/coursera-test/README.md

 # My solutions to the course on Coursera.
+Branch gh-pages.
 https://www.coursera.org/learn/html-css-javascript-for-web-developers/

 You can see my sertificate below: